 Lily of the Valley – Muguet des Bois Intoxicating Fragrance

-Under some moist shady grounds preferably in the forest is most likely where Muguet des Bois or Lily of the Valley also known as May Bells (convallaria majlis) grows.
-It is a woodland flowering plant with bell-shaped little flowers.
+Under some moist shady grounds, preferably in the forest, is most likely where Muguet des Bois or Lily of the Valley, also known as May Bells (convallaria majlis) grows.
+It is a woodland flowering plant with bell-shaped flowers.
 It grows well in moist areas like woods in Asia and Europe.
 It has a short flowering season and blooms from April to June.
-Although, beautiful and sweet-smelling this flower is quite toxic and deadly to domestic animals and humans when consumed.
+Although beautiful and sweet-smelling, this flower is quite toxic and deadly to domestic animals and humans when consumed.

 Granted its exquisite and intoxicating long-lasting fragrance, Lily of the Valley is widely used in beauty care such as luxury soaps, perfumes, body and hand lotions, candles as well as perfumes.
 However, since the essential oils of Lilly of the Valley are very difficult to extract most French perfumes have to, unfortunately, resort to using a synthetic version.

-There are other perfumes containing Lily of the Valley include Muguet Millésime 2021 by Guerlain, L’Eau d’Issey pour Homme, Muguet en Fleur by Yves Rocher among others.
+There are other perfumes containing Lily of the Valley, including Muguet Millésime 2021 by Guerlain, L’Eau d’Issey pour Homme, Muguet en Fleur by Yves Rocher, among others.

 French A LA Carte lips circle